-The Alpha Grillers Heavy Duty BBQ Tool Set is purposefully designed, and most importantly, built to last.
-This is a no-frills essentials kit, and the tools are constructed with heavy-gauge stainless steel.
-Although many companies advertise "heavy-duty," this is the only set we tested that was thick enough not to flex or bend.
-The handles are backed with ergonomic rubber grips that conform nicely to the natural contour of your fingers, and although they don't come with a case, these tools do have large hanging loops.
+The Alpha Grillers Heavy Duty 4-Piece Set is a purposefully designed kit built to last.
+This is a no-frills set of essentials, and the tools are constructed with heavy-gauge stainless steel.
+Although many companies advertise "heavy-duty," this is the only set we tested that is cast thick enough not to flex or bend.
+The handles are backed with ergonomic rubber grips that conform nicely to the natural contour of the fingers, and although they don't come with a case, these tools do have large hanging loops.

 Tools Included: Tongs (locking), spatula, fork, basting brush

-The Home-Complete 16-Piece Stainless Steel Set lives up to its name: it is a complete set of grill tools but sticks to the true essentials.
-The first notable difference is that this set excludes an oversized fork from the kit — which is, as far as we can tell, a useless tool that should never come into contact with your grilled meats.
-Secondly, the tongs have a unique, "clamshell" shape, which gives you more surface area for gripping and flipping.
-Another important design point is that the stainless-steel neck of these utensils extends all the way back into their grip, improving both strength and durability over time — especially when compared to wood handle grips that are secured with rivets, which can come loose over time.
+The Home-Complete 16-Piece Stainless Steel Set lives up to its name: it is a complete set of grill tools that includes everything you need to get grilling.
+The first notable difference is that this set excludes an oversized fork — which is, as far as we can tell, a useless tool that should never come into contact with your grilled meats.
+Secondly, the tongs have a unique "clamshell" shape, which gives you more surface area for easier gripping and flipping.
+Another important design point is that the stainless-steel neck of these utensils extends all the way back into their grip, improving both strength and durability — especially when compared to wood handle grips secured with rivets, which can come loose over time.

-While the Home-Complete set may be more durable than others, these full stainless steel tools still aren't quite as heavy-duty as we would like to see.
+While the Home-Complete set may be more durable than others, these full stainless steel tools still aren't quite as heavy-duty as we would like.
 The grill brush would certainly benefit from some extra heft, as the flat stainless-steel neck flexes under the pressure necessary to scrub a grill clean.
-The heads of the tongs are shaped well to handle multiple kitchen duties, but since they don't include a locking mechanism, we'll be limiting them to outside use.
+The tongs are well-suited to handle multiple kitchen duties, but since they don't include a locking mechanism, we'll be limiting them to outside use.
 Even though all of these tools are on the shorter side — they have an average length of only 14 inches — we still found ourselves reaching time and again for their aluminum case when it came time for grilling.

-As an everything kit that easily transitions between the grill and kitchen, the Anpro Grilling Accessories Set is easily the most valuable kit in this review.
-The average head size of a spatula in this review is 19 sq. inches, compared to the 11.25 sq. inch head of this set.
-Although this might seem counterproductive for grilling tools, here us out — we believe that smaller size utensils are actually much more versatile, since you can bring them into the kitchen and have a spatula that is actually small enough to also use in a sautée pan.
-Similarly, tools like the basting brush can easily transition to other uses like baking.
-Unlike the Home-Complete set, we appreciate that this Anpro kit includes 8 skewers instead of 2, plenty to realistically make a meal of grill kabobs.
+As an everything kit that comfortably transitions between the grill and kitchen, the Anpro 21-Piece Grilling Accessories Set is easily the most valuable kit in this review.
+The average size of a spatula head in this review is 19 sq. inches — the Anpro spatula only measures 11.25 sq. inches.
+Although this might seem counterproductive for grilling tools, hear us out.
+Slightly smaller utensils are actually much more versatile since you can bring them into the kitchen and have a spatula that is actually small enough to also use in a sautée pan.
+Similarly, tools like the basting brush can easily transition to other uses, like baking.
+Unlike other sets in this review, we appreciate that this Anpro kit includes eight skewers instead of only two, plenty to realistically make a meal of grilled kabobs.

-But like most great values, you will sacrifice some elements of quality with this set.
+As with many inexpensive products, some quality is sacrificed to keep the price down.
 The Anpro tools have the shortest handles, at just under 14 inches.
-Despite advertising, their construction is surprisingly flimsy.
-This is particularly an issue for tools like the grill brush, where the neck is thin enough that we could imagine it snapping if you accidentally applied too much pressure while cleaning your grill grates.
-However, it is still a full stainless steel set, so if you remain aware of their lightweight design, these tools should enjoy a long lifetime of culinary creation.
+Despite advertising claims of exceptional durability, testing revealed their construction to be surprisingly flimsy.
+This is particularly an issue for tools like the grill brush — the neck is thin enough that we could imagine it snapping if you accidentally applied too much pressure while cleaning your grill grates.
+But if you remain aware of their lightweight design and treat them with care, this fully stainless steel set should enjoy a long life of culinary creation.

 Tools Included: Tongs (non-locking), spatula, grill brush, basting brush, knife, fork, 8 skewers, 6 corn cob holders

-If you are the type that likes to stand out from the crowd, the multi-color options of the Cuisinart 3-Piece Grill Tool Set will likely appeal to your fun-side.
-Except for the colorways, this is an all-around average and ultra-basic set of tools.
-The 16-inch length is middle-of-the-road for our testing group, and the stainless steel construction is by no means flimsy, but it is not remarkably thick and could be prone to bending.
-We were most impressed with the tacky, rubber grips, which are incredibly comfortable to handle and ergonomically designed with thumb grooves.
+If you like a bit of flair with your utensils, the multiple color options of the Cuisinart 3-Piece Grill Tool Set will likely appeal to your fun-loving nature.
+This set that includes just the basics: spatula, tongs, and fork.
+Their 16-inch length offers ample reach for cooking over an open flame.
+The stainless steel construction is by no means flimsy, but it is not remarkably thick and may be prone to bending under enough force.
+We were most impressed with the tacky and ergonomic rubber grips with thumb grooves, which are incredibly comfortable to handle.

 Despite their size and construction, these tools are noticeably heavier than others we tested.
-Instead of loops, there are holes at the end of the handles, which are awkward to try and hang, especially when it comes to free-hanging S-hooks that are popular on so many grills.
-A design oversight is the chrome, "Cuisinart" stamp on the top of the grips — when left out in the sun, this spot gets incredibly hot and can actually burn your palm when you go to pick up the spatula or fork.
-These things aside, as long as you don't expect much beyond the basics, this is a well-built set of tools presented at an outstanding price.
+Instead of loops, there are merely holes at the end of the handles, which are awkward to try to hang on the free-swinging S-hooks popular on so many grills.
+A major design oversight is the chrome "Cuisinart" stamp on the top of the grips — when left out in the sun, this spot gets incredibly hot and can actually burn your palm when you go to pick up the spatula or fork.
+Caveats aside, as long as you don't expect much beyond the basics, this is a well-built set of tools presented at an affordable price.

 Tools Included: Tongs (non-locking), spatula, knife

-If grilling is going to be your introduction to the culinary arts, then the OlarHike 25-Piece Grilling Kit will help you jumpstart your newest passion.
-This set goes above-and-beyond even the complete sets featured in this review by including tools like a meat thermometer, meat injector, silicone heat glove, and even a salt and pepper shaker set.
-This allows you to have it all and then decide which tools best suit your needs once you develop a cooking style.
+If grilling is your introduction to the culinary arts, then the OlarHike 25-Piece Stainless Steel Grilling Kit will help jumpstart your newest passion.
+This set goes above and beyond even the complete sets featured in this review by including tools like a meat thermometer, meat injector, silicone heat glove, and even a salt and pepper shaker set.
+This allows you to have it all to start and then decide which tools best suit your needs once you develop a cooking style.
 The majority of the utensils are so similar to the award-winning Home-Complete set that you can rest assured that you are buying a kit filled with quality grilling tools.

-Just like the Home-Complete, the handles of the OlarHike set are on the shorter side, with an average length of just under 15 inches.
-These full stainless steel tools also lack grips or ergonomics of any sort.
+The handles of the OlarHike are short, around 15 inches.
+These stainless steel tools also lack any type of ergonomic grips.
 The tongs do not have a locking mechanism, and even though the handle on the spatula is short, the head is almost too wide to nimbly navigate a full grill.
-But criticism aside, this set represents a nearly unbeatable value, particularly when you consider all of the extra tools included with your purchase.
+These gripes aside, this set represents an incomparable value, particularly when you consider all of the extra tools included with your purchase.

 Tools Included: Tongs (non-locking), spatula, fork, knife, basting brush, grill brush (w/ 1 replacement head), 4 skewers, 8 corn cob holders, meat thermometer (4.7" probe), meat injector, salt & pepper shakers, 1 silicone glove

-The Weber 3-Piece Premium Set presents fantastic functionality for grilling.
-Notably, these tools have handles that measure just under 18 inches, nearly an inch longer than their closest competitor.
-Their oversized handles are wrapped in a rubberized grip that incorporates finger grooves, making them very comfortable to handle.
-The tongs have a classic scallop design — but uniquely, the teeth are turned inward, providing a grip superior to almost every other pair we tested.
-This design, combined with their length, makes them particularly apt for moving around coals.
+The Weber 3-Piece Stainless Steel Premium Set presents functionality particularly suited to grilling.
+All of these tools have handles that measure just under 18 inches, nearly an inch longer than their closest competitor.
+The oversized handles are wrapped in a rubberized grip that incorporates finger grooves, making them very comfortable handling.
+The tongs have a classic scallop design, but uniquely, the teeth are turned inward, providing a superior grip on food when compared directly to almost every other pair we tested.
+This design, combined with their length, makes them apt for moving around coals to adjust heat zones.

-The Weber Premium tools are well designed for the grill, but they are too oversized to make them very versatile in any other capacity.
-Despite their overall size, they are surprisingly lightweight, but that comes at the expense of their construction.
-They may look thick, but their box-frame design means that the stainless steel is much thinner than the comparable Alpha Grillers set.
-Nonetheless, Weber is known for their quality and durability, so we doubt that you will run into many issues with normal use.
+The Weber Premium tools are well designed for the grill, but too oversized to be versatile in any other capacity.
+Despite their bulk, they are surprisingly lightweight — but that may come at the expense of durability.
+They look thick, but their box-frame design means that the stainless steel is much thinner than the comparable Alpha Grillers set.
+Nonetheless, Weber is known for its quality manufacturing, and we didn't run into any issues during our test period.

 Tools Included: Tongs (locking), spatula, fork

-As an essential tool kit with full wooden handles, you will be hard-pressed to find a set at a better price than the BBQ-Aid 3 Piece Grill Set.
+If you are searching for tools with full wooden handles, you will be hard-pressed to find a set at a better price point than the BBQ-Aid 3-Piece Grill Set.
 Despite their relative position in our review, we loved using these tools.
-The spatula head is huge — the largest in our review, at 24 sq. inches — which makes it more useful for larger grills on larger cook surfaces.
-The handles are similarly sized, measuring just under 17 inches.
-The "premium wood" handles are comfortable, don't splinter, and are even claimed to be dishwasher safe — though we have doubts about that being a good idea for the wood.
+At 24 sq. inches, the spatula head is huge, which makes it more useful for larger grills with more open cook surfaces.
+The handles are proportionally sized, measuring just under 17 inches.
+The "premium wood" handles are comfortable, don't splinter, and are even claimed to be dishwasher safe — though we generally advise against putting wooden items in the dishwasher.

 Unfortunately, there are pitfalls to the positive qualities of the BBQ-Aid set.
 The oversized spatula is anything but nimble and is actually too wide to flip individual items close together on a full grill.
-Despite their appearance and feel, we worry a bit about the wood on the handles separating over time, particularly on the tongs, which are not reinforced.
-And while the wooden handles are comfortable enough to hold, they aren't particularly ergonomic.
-We also wish this set had a case to help protect the wood over the long run.
-However, these things aside, this is an attractive and well-functioning set at a fair price.
+Despite their appearance and feel, we worry a bit about the wood on the handles separating over time — particularly on the tongs, which are not reinforced.
+And while the wooden handles are comfortable enough to hold, they aren't especially ergonomic.
+We also wish this set had a case to help protect the wood over its lifetime.
+However, criticisms and wishes aside, this is an attractive and well-functioning set at a fair price.